 One of the recommendations that they made was that people invest in a small fire extinguisher just to try out – without a fire, of course.
 Just buy one and use it on your driveway.
 I had never thought of that, but it makes so much sense.
-Using the fire extinguisher was very unfamiliar feeling to me (though not hard to use) and after having the testing experience I know I would feel a lot more equipped if I had a small fire in my home.
+If you try it out in a non-emergent situation, it’ll go much more smoothly when you’re actually fighting fires.
+Using the fire extinguisher was a very unfamiliar feeling to me (though not hard to use) and after having the testing experience I know I would feel a lot more equipped if I had a small fire in my home.

 It is important to note that fire extinguishers are designed for insipient fires, which are fires that are in their earlier stages.
 Once they get huge, you have no business fighting them.

 We had the opportunity to put out three fires.
 The first two I was unsuccessful in extinguishing.
 Check out this quick, less-than-a-minute video of my first fire.
 Watching it afterward, it was clear to see what I was doing wrong.
 Maybe it will teach you something too.

 I aimed at the base of the fire and kept the extinguisher moving.
 Sometimes a fire can actually “leap” out of the pan, so it is important to stay on the fire’s base until it is out.

 Kidde makes a special kitchen extinguisher that uses a non-toxic fire suppressing agent specified for kitchen fires.
 It has a specially designed nozzle that minimizes the chance of oil splashing by gently dispersing the dry chemical agent in an arc instead of in a straight line, like other kitchen fire extinguishers.
 Furthermore, the Kidde fire extinguisher uses a non-toxic sodium bicarbonate powder that cleans up easily and is electrically nonconductive, which is important for kitchen fires.